valerio-bozzolan/suckless-php/README.md

 ## Benefits
 I can create a RDBMS CMS with these features:

-* efficient (tiny footprint)
+* efficient (very tiny footprint)
 * on demand resource loader (e.g. DB connection is instantiated only if you use it, etc.)
 * query builder
 * associative options
-* support database table prefixes
+* database table prefix
 * login and user capabilities (WITHOUT requiring PHP sessions)
-* secure file uploads
+* secure file uploads with MIME type checks etc.
 * multilanguage (using the widely used GNU Gettext native or high-level)

 ## Requirements